 Saint-Germain-des-Pres is in the 6th arrondissement.
 This a residential area, but with a real sense of life and energy.

-The Jardin du Luxembourg is a short walk away — a great place to sit and relax, plus there’s lots of hire bike stands in the area so it’s easy to cycle around.
+The Jardin du Luxembourg is a short walk away — a great place to sit and relax or take a picnic, plus there’s lots of hire bike stands in the area so it’s easy to cycle around.

 This is a neighbourhood where everyone always seems to be out, drinking coffee, catching up with friends.
 Some of the best people watching is the relaxed and friendly bars such as Au Pere Louis — a cool bar up near Jardin du Luxembourg, this place is particularly good late at night.
 Another favourite is La Palette on rue de Seine — the outside tables here are always busy, but it’s worth being persistent and waiting for a table.
 This is the kind of place where you can spend the afternoon just reading the paper and watching the world go by.